 I adore San Diego in winter!
-With plenty of sunshine and a temperate climate, San Diego makes a great year-round destination…even as a staycation for locals.
+With plenty of sunshine and a temperate climate, San Diego makes a great year-round winter destination…even as a staycation for locals.
 But, as a local, I love the fewer crowds, stunning sunsets, and unique activities that only winter can offer in California.